 Another ‘battle taxi’, this 6-wheeled APC introduced in the mid 50’s had several variants.
 Only about 300 of them are left in service in 1994.

 The Royal Artillery fielded some 42 units in the British Army including air defence.
-The M109’s were historically sold to Austria in late 1994 however that deal was not offered in this storyline, instead the 155mm Close Support Regts in maneuver Bdes were equipped to war strength of 24 guns each, leaving two Regts of Abbots in that role, the rest of the Abbots were put in reserve.
-The Light Guns support of the light role Bdes, the Pack howitzers support the Airborne, and the remainder are for General Support to Divisions and 1 BR Corps.
+The M109’s were historically sold to Austria in late 1994 however that deal was not offered in this storyline.
+Instead Close Support Regiments in maneuver brigades were equipped to war strength of 24 guns 155mm guns each (AS-90 or M-109), except for two units of 105mm Abbots in that role.
+The remainder of the Abbots were put in reserve.
+The Light Guns support of the light role brigades, the Pack howitzers support the Airborne elements, and the remainder are for General Support to Divisions and 1 BR Corps.
 The MLRS arrived for service in 1992.

 200x Abbot 105mm Self Propelled (SP) Howitzers (in reserve);